Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Writing a Report 9f3b4da228ea4af1973079086bea3b3c.md

 ## writing process

-- create an outline for the report
+- read about the general topic of the report using *search engines*, see [Finding Sources](Finding%20Sources%208ecdd58f45424ecbbfb9c8d18147c5f4.md)
-- collect evidence for each item in the outline
+- create an outline for the report using note-taking software
-- TODO
+- write the report while [Finding Sources](Finding%20Sources%208ecdd58f45424ecbbfb9c8d18147c5f4.md) for evidence for each item in the outline, and make sure they are [Reliable Source](Reliable%20Source%20d684962a79654cc5992f95c108557659.md)s